auwsmit/vim-spear/README.md

 This has been fun to make, it's a project learn from, and it works in both old Vim and Neovim, while Harpoon is exclusive to Neovim.

+### Why not use uppercase/file marks with tabs and/or sessions?

+If those work fine for you, then you don't need this plugin, and that's ok!
+Vim has some awesome built-in features which require no plugin installation or configuration.

+Then why use Harpoon or Spear over marks and tabs/sessions?

+- Streamlines the process of marks/tabs/sessions.
+- Easier to look up and manage the list of files.
+You can edit and save the list like a normal buffer.
+- Just cd to a project to have access to its pinned files, no dealing with session options or files or tabs.
+- Has more navigation options, hotkeys are mapped to the order of the list, and you can cycle through the list.
+- Can handle more than 26 files across all projects (assuming you need to work on that many projects/files on one system).
+- You can still use file marks along side the plugin.

 ## Installation

 If you wanna try it out, then install via your preferred plugin